 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Euclid virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-Firstly, users must realize that the key to computer safety is caution, meaning that paying close attention during the download/installation/update processes and when browsing the Internet is paramount.
-We highly recommend to carefully analyze every single email attachment received.
+The key to computer safety is caution.
+Therefore, pay close attention during the download/installation/update processes and when browsing the Internet.
+Carefully analyze each email and any attachments received.
 Files/links sent by suspicious/unrecognizable email addresses should never be opened.
-Same goes for attachments that are irrelevant and do not concern you.
-Software should be downloaded only from official sources, preferably using direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
-Keeping installed applications up-to-date is also extremely important.
-However, this should be achieved only through implemented functions or tools provided by the official developer.
-Keep in mind that software piracy is considered a cyber crime.
-Additionally, the risk of infections is extremely high.
-For this reason, software piracy should never be considered.
-On a final note, having a reputable anti-virus/anti-spyware suite installed and running at all times is extremely important.
-Tools of this type will help you detect and eliminate malware before the system is harmed.
+The same applies to attachments that are irrelevant and do not concern you.
+Software should be downloaded from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus such tools should never be used.
+Keeping installed applications up-to-date is also extremely important, however, this should be achieved only through implemented functions or tools provided by the official developer.
+Bear in mind that software piracy is a cyber crime and the risk of infection is extremely high.
+Have a reputable anti-virus/anti-spyware suite installed and running at all times.
+These tools detect and eliminate malware before the system is harmed.
 If your computer is already infected with Euclid, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Euclid ransomware's text file ("recovery.txt"):
+Text presented in Euclid ransomware text file ("recovery.txt"):

 [+] What's happned ? [+]